cljfx/cljfx/README.md

 Check out [cljfx/dev](https://github.com/cljfx/dev) for tools that might help you when developing cljfx applications.
 These tools include:
 - specs and validation, both for individual cljfx descriptions and running apps;
-- helper reference for existing types and their props.
+- helper reference for existing types and their props;
+- cljfx component stack reporting in exceptions to help with debugging.

 ### Styling